gvwilson/tidynomicon/_en/beginnings.md

 ## How do I greet the world?

-Let us begin as is traditional, using blue to show Python and green to show R:
+Let us begin as is traditional, using pink to show Python code and green to show R:

 ```python